testing An innovative approach to Reducing gun violence in chicago

 Backed by Chicago’s Leading Voices in CVI

-SC2 is a joint initiative of:
+SC2 is a shared initiative of:

 Partnering with over 30 community-based organizations and supported by over 50 civic, philanthropic, and business institutions.